dmitriilezine/AD-Lab/ADLab/ADLab/readme.md

 ﻿
 This solution deploys one ADDS DC, and 4 VMs.
 Three VMs will be joined to the ADDS.
 Tested it with Windows Server 2016 only.
+Now you can choose which VMs to deploy.